Atheris squamigera: Diet and hunting

 The diet of Atheris squamigera consists primarily of small mammals, although cases of cannibalism within the species have been documented.

 A. squamigera is a nocturnal hunter and its coloring allows it to blend in with its environment and ambush the small prey it feeds on.
 It is equipped with two front hollow fangs through which it injects its prey with hemotoxic venom rendering it defenseless.

 Common names

-Common names for A. squamigera include green bush viper, variable bush viper, leaf viper, common bush viper, bush viper, and tree viper, Hallowell's green tree viper.
+Common names for Atheris squamigera include green bush viper, variable bush viper, leaf viper, common bush viper, bush viper, tree viper, Hallowell's green tree viper. and Yété in Mongo.

 Geographic range

 Atheris squamigera is found in the forest habitats of West and central Africa: from Ghana eastward to western Kenya and Tanzania, south to northern Angola and Bioko Island.

 The type locality is given as "Near the river Gaboon, Guinea" [Gabon].

-Atheris squamigera is the most well distributed species of the Atheris genus.
+A. squamigera is the most well distributed species of the Atheris genus.
 Scientists believe that the current pattern of dispersal is of the Atheris species, including that of the A. squamigera may have been influenced by a combination of past climatic events, geological activities, the shifting of tectonic plates over millions of years, as well as stochastic dispersal.